National frameworks to address hate crime in Bulgaria

 Hate crime recording and data collection

-There is no system in place for recording hate crimes, which are registered as any other criminal offence.
 Methodological guidelines issued by the Ministry of Interior govern the process of crime registration, data collection and the compilation of police statistics.

 The recording officer can describe any motive for the crime in a specific field of the crime report.
 The same field is also used to provide preliminary legal qualification by referring to the relevant provisions of the criminal code, including subsections.
 This is relevant because some offences in the criminal code include aggravation by bias in the subsections of the main provision.
 If, in the course of pre-trial proceedings, it is revealed that a crime involves a discriminatory motive, the responsible investigating police officer in the Ministry of Interior reports such findings to the supervising prosecutor, who may re-assess the legal qualification, on the basis of which new statistical data are filled in.

-Entered data are stored in a set of electronic registries: the Integrated Regional Police System (IRS); the Automated Information System (AIS) Central Police Register; the AIS Central Police Statistics and the automated systems for filing activities.
+Entered data are stored in a set of electronic registries: the Integrated Regional Police System (IRPS); the Automated Information System (AIS) Central Police Register; the AIS Central Police Statistics and the automated systems for filing activities.
 These systems are organized according to the relevant articles of the criminal code.

 Hate crime victim support

 There is no specialized support system for hate crime victims in Bulgaria.
 Hate crime victims are entitled to the support provided as part of the general victim support scheme.
 According to the Bulgarian criminal legislation, victims of hate crimes have the same status in terms of their procedural rights as victims of other crimes.
+Bulgarian legislation does not provide for explicit privileges for victims depending on the type of crime from which they suffered.

 Support for crime victims is provided by both state and private actors, including civil society organizations (CSOs).
 However, information about victim support providers is not made publicly available.
 State actors provide medical care, while CSOs offer psychological consultations, free legal aid and practical assistance.